-- If your first rep does well (our experience), you’ll still have no idea why.
+- If your first rep does well (my experience), you’ll still have no idea why.
 Does the product sell itself?
 Is it the rep’s suave phone skills?
 Is your deal size, and are your customers, representative of the ones you’ll really get in the future?
 Or is this rep only good at a a certain type of customer — and are you leaving other potential customers behind?
 You just … won’t know.

-I got this advice from one of our advisors with more experience that me here — but ignored it.
+I got this advice from one of our advisors with more experience than me here — but ignored it.
 To save money, and really, in a mistaken attempt to Keep It Simple.
 So for our first rep, I narrowed it down to 2 guys.
 One, super smart, super eloquent, who explained our product well.
 The other, well … less sharp.
 But great at outbound.
 At prospecting.
 Never discouraged.
 He’d do 50 calls a day, 20 days a month, even if he got 1000 hang-ups.

-You can guess I went with the first guy 😉 And he was and is great.
+You can guess I went with the first guy. 😉 And he was (and is) great.
 I mean, Great.
 He let me focus on closing a few key strategic accounts, and just banged out the rest.
 The engineering team worked with him well, they loved his smarts and insights.
 And the customers love him.
 He’s still with EchoSign and Adobe to this day, and has done amazingly well.

 The only problem was I learned nothing.
 I mean about building and scaling sales processes for our company, at least.
 It wasn’t until we finally had a second great rep, that I could learn.
 That I learned about new segments we could sell into.
 About how to sell at lower price points, and in higher volumes.
 That I could compare and contrast.
 I could guess before, squint at data.
 But I didn’t know until I had 2 good ones.
 I didn’t even know for sure why the customers loved him (though loved him they did).